trifecta-project/Dutch-historical-recipe-trends/README.md

 This is the repository for the paper *Detecting Changing Culinary Trends Through Historical Recipes* by Gauri Bhagwat, Marieke van Erp, Teresa Paccosi, and Rik Hoekstra (currently under review).

-This repository contains a **cleaned corpus** and a series of Jupyter notebooks used to analyze and process historical recipe data.
+This repository contains a _cleaned_ corpus and a series of Jupyter notebooks used to analyse and process historical recipe data.

 **Corpus**